bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 Unused imports and generation of the minimal import list (`RnNames.warnUnusedImportDecls`) use a map from selector names to labels, in order to print fields correctly.
-However, fields may currently be reported as unused even if the corresponding Has instance is used.
-Consider the following:
+Moreover, consider the following:

 ```wiki